nothing

 .

-Before the snowman has destroyed himself, he will dig several holes and build small snowmen to preserve his kind.
-When these snowmen grow up, they are happy that they are standing in a perfect snowy field, but then they see their holes.
-To create a perfect world for themselves, they begin to repair the holes.
-Since the snowmen themselves are the material they need to repair the damage in the snowy field, they start destroying themselves.
-Not all snowmen will destroy themselves.
-Some will attack other snowmen to obtain the snow they need to improve their world.
-They will organise themselves, defend themselves, arm themselves and, as a last resort, go to war.
-Many snowmen will die as a result; they will establish religions and sanctify war to justify their dead.
-This sequence of events throws the entire snowy field into chaos (with one exception).
-All because the first snowman wanted the snowy field to be the way it would be if he wasn't there, and as a result the constant desire for improvement became the meaning of his life.
+— Not all snowmen will destroy themselves.
+Some will attack other snowmen in order to obtain the snow they need to improve their own world.
+These will organize, defend themselves, arm themselves, and ultimately go to war.
+Many snowmen will die as a result, and they will found religions and sanctify the war to justify the fallen in the name of a god. - And this sequence of events transforms the entire snowfield into chaos (with one exception).
+And all of this happens only because the first snowman wanted the snowfield to be the way it would be if he were not there, and as a result, constant improvement became the purpose of life.

 .